swiftlang/swift-evolution/proposals/NNNN-package-registry-publish.md

 response to indicate the package is signed and the signature format (`cms-1.0.0`).

 After downloading a signed package SwiftPM will:
-  - Check if the signature format (`cms-1.0.0`) is supported
+  - Check if the signature format (`cms-1.0.0`) is supported.
-  - Validate the signature is well-formed according to the signature format
+  - Validate the signature is well-formed according to the signature format.
-  - Validate that the signed package complies with the locally-configured signing policy
+  - Validate that the signed package complies with the locally-configured signing policy.
-  - Extract public key from the certificate and use it to verify the signature
+  - Extract public key from the certificate and use it to verify the signature.

 #### New `package sign` subcommand